-Everything you swallow is NOT inside your body
+Everything you swallow is NOT inside your body.

 Think about this for a bit.

-The things you and your horse swallow is placed inside a tube running through you from the mouth to the anus.
+The things you and your horse swallow are placed inside a tube running through you from the mouth to the anus.
 There are no little people inside of you opening little port holes in this tube and shouting, “Got any mashed potatoes?”

-In fact, if any of the “stuff” inside this tube escaped through a hole and entered your body, you would die – a very painful and agonizing death.
+If any of the “stuff” inside this tube escaped through a hole and entered your body, you would die – a very painful and agonizing death.